-- 1. If the computer is connected to a docking device (docked), undock it.
-See the documentation that came with your docking device for instructions. - 2.
-Ensure that the computer is turned off. - 3.
-Slide the two battery-bay release latches on the bottom of the computer until the latches click. - 4.
-Slide the battery away from the computer.
+- 1 If the computer is connected to a docking device (docked), undock it.
+See the documentation that came with your docking device for instructions. - 2 Ensure that the computer is turned off. - 3 Slide and hold the battery-bay latch release on the bottom of the computer, and then remove the battery from the bay.

-I 1 battery 2 battery-bay release latches (2)
+1 battery-bay latch releases (2)